Cybersecurity news headlines for January 2021

 Two arrests have been made in Ukraine but other people involved in Emotet have been identified and are in the process of being detained.
 Ukraine’s law enforcement has released a video of the arrest of two individuals who were likely responsible for keeping Emotet’s servers running smoothly.

 Emotet’s two primary command and control (C&C) servers were located in the Netherlands, which allowed Dutch authorities to seize a significant amount of data.
 The Dutch National Police has created a page where people can check whether their email addresses were among the seized data.
-If the email address was indeed present in the seized data, there is significant chance that Emotet has been installed on the computer.
+If the email address was indeed present in the seized data, there is a significant chance that Emotet has been installed on the computer.

 Dutch authorities are also planning on delivering an Emotet update that will remove the malware from infected computers.
 The release should happen on March 25, 2021.
 In the meantime, infected devices have been redirected to an infrastructure controlled by law enforcement.